The 2022 NWSL MVP resides in the Rose City.

 Smith's first goal of the 2022 campaign perfectly defined how head coach Rhian Wilkinson wants her team to link up in the final third.
 A complete team effort, the genius in this goal comes from the timing of Smith's run between the center back and outside back to get on the end of Natalia Kuikka's low cross and turn it into the back of the net for a fifth-minute goal.

-Last, but not least, we would be remiss not to show Smith's two conversions from the penalty spot so far this season.
+Last, but not least, we would be remiss not to show Smith's three conversions from the penalty spot so far this season.
 Sure, her half-volleys and back-line-splitting runs make for sizzling highlight reels, but Smith is cool as a cucumber from the spot.